-• NUT\ARG\WITH(FEATURE, DESCRIPTION, DEFAULT)
+NUT\ARG\WITH(FEATURE, DESCRIPTION, DEFAULT)

 Declare a simple --with-FEATURE option with the given DESCRIPTION and DEFAULT.
-Sets the variable nut\with\FEATURE.
+Sets the variable nut\with\FEATURE option with the given DESCRIPTION and DEFAULT.

-11.2 NUT roadmap and ideas for future expansion
+12.2 NUT roadmap and ideas for future expansion